1. About the LRv3 Add-on

 Scoreboard: Players who captured flags (ASSAULT) or successfully uploaded data (CTB) are now highlighted on the scoreboard.
 An info box on top of the scoreboard shows the server name as well as the map and game type being played.
 Taking a screenshot at the end of any map will thus include all relevant data — a particularly useful feature when playing tournaments or fun wars.

 Widescreen support: When Far Cry was released, the 4:3 aspect ratio was still the norm.
 Today, with players almost exclusively using widescreen monitors, we felt that an automated widescreen rendering feature needed to be added to Far Cry.
 This mode will automatically set your field of view (FOV) according to your game resolution.
-It also fixes the stretched HUD elements (like the scoreboard, radar, crosshairs, health bars etc.) as well as stretched in-game menus like the User Panel and the Serveradmin QuickPanel.
+It also fixes stretched HUD elements (like the scoreboard, radar, crosshairs, health bars etc.) as well as stretched in-game menus (like the User Panel, the ServerAdmin QuickPanel, map voting previews and server banners).
 Custom HUDs as used in the CTF and CAH game modes were also fixed.
 Please note that this widescreen fix only applies to in-game elements, the Far Cry main menu is not affected.

 4:3 Screen: HUD elements have the correct aspect ratio.
 No zoom effect while playing.
 Take particular note of the weapon: